Turkish Native Language Identification V2: Introduction

 \section{Introduction}

 Native Language Identification (NLI) is the task of automatically identifying the native language (L1) of an individual based on their linguistic productions in another language (L2).
 The underlying hypothesis is that the L1 influences learners’ second language writing as a result of the language transfer effect \citep{yu2016new}.
-It is used for a variety of purposes including forensics applications in cybercrime \citep{perkins2021application} and secondary language acquisition \citep{swanson2014data}.
+It is used for a variety of purposes including forensics applications in cybercrime \citep{perkins2021application} and second language acquisition \citep{swanson2014data}.

 Research in NLI is mainly conducted with learner corpora, which comprise collections of writings by individuals learning a new language.
 These writings are annotated with metadata such as the author's native language (L1) or their fluency level.
 Recent NLI studies on languages other than English include Portuguese \citep{malmasi2018portuguese}, Arabic \citep{malmasi2014arabic}, and Chinese \citep{malmasi2014chinese}.
 The learner corpus is the backbone of NLI research, which means that extending research to a novel language depends on acquiring the appropriate learner corpora for that language.
 In the past, studies have focused on L2 English because of the prominence of this language in language research and the relatively large amount of data available.
-To the best of our knowledge, this study presents the first detailed NLI experiments on L2 Turkish.
-We employ the recently constructed Turkish Learner Corpus (TLC) \citep{anna2022error} and investigate widely used linguistic features for NLI.
-The remainder of the paper is organised as follows: Section 2 discusses related work in NLI, Section 3 and 4 describes the methodology and dataset used in our experiments, and Section 5 presents the experimental results.
-Finally, Section 6 presents a brief discussion and concludes this paper with directions for further research.
+To the best of our knowledge, this study presents the first comprehensive NLI experiments on L2 Turkish.
+We employ the recently constructed Turkish Learner Corpus (TLC) \citep{anna2022error} and investigate widely used syntactic features for NLI.
+The remainder of this paper is organised as follows: Section 2 reviews related work, Section 3 and 4 describe our data and methodology, Section 5 presents the results and our discussion, and Section 6 concludes the paper.